 - Request that he or she agrees to treatment

-- Describe steps and goals of treatment plan
+- Describe the steps and goals of the treatment plan

 - Reassure that family believes recovery is possible, and they will support throughout

-- Family counselling throughout the process is recommended
+- Family counseling throughout the process is recommended

 How family can help throughout the recovery journey